m-kasahr/ubongo-utils/INSTALL.md

 * Ruby

-'HTML Converter' of ubongo-utils are written in Ruby. ubongo-utils also uses Ruby for generating source codes using Ruby.
+'HTML Converter' of ubongo-utils is written in Ruby. ubongo-utils also uses Ruby for generating source codes using Ruby.

 * ImageMagick